Kalapath/snake-remastered/PRIVACY_POLICY.md

 ## Your Rights

 You can delete all local game data by clearing the app's storage in your Android settings.
-To request deletion of leaderboard data, contact us at [YOUR EMAIL].
+To request deletion of leaderboard data, contact us at skyzone@email.cz.

 ## Contact

-[YOUR NAME]
-[YOUR EMAIL]
-[YOUR WEBSITE / ADDRESS]
+skyzone@email.cz

 ## Changes to This Policy